Celerium/RocketCyber-PowerShellWrapper/docs/site/Defender/Get-RocketCyberDefender.md

 ```

 ## DESCRIPTION
-The Get-RocketCyberApps cmdlet gets an accounts defender information
+The Get-RocketCyberDefender cmdlet gets an accounts defender information
 from the RocketCyber API.

 This includes various health & risk values